 - OSGi technology is classified under Universal Middleware technologies

-- OSGi technology provides standardized primitives which allow applications to be built from small, reusable components.
-These can be composed into an application and further can be deployed.
+- OSGi technology provides standardized primitives that allow applications to be built from small, reusable components.
+These can be composed of an application and further can be deployed.

 - OSGi bundles may contain compiled Java code, scripts and also content that needs to be loaded into the repository along with the necessary configuration files and log files

 - OSGi technology allows us to load bundles, and install them during any normal operations.
 This is generally managed via the Sling Management Console if it was the case with AEM.

 - Apache Felix has been used to come up with this framework.
 It is an open-source implementation including the OSGi framework and services.

 5. Further to these, there are a few more components that we can discuss under the classification of CQ5 itself.
 Web Content Management (CQ WCM) is the tool that allows the generation and publishing of pages to your actual website.

 6. CQ Workflow Engine is an easy to use and powerful process engine running on a CQ5 platform.
 There is a provision for a Java API and RESTful HTTP interface for the required access by applications outside of the platform.
 Within this framework itself, all the requests for generating or publishing content will be managed including approvals and sign-offs.

 7. CQ Components provides the required logic in rendering the actual content.
 It includes both templates and components such as Image, Text, Column control and others.
 Components are actually a set of widgets.

 8. CQ Widgets are the building block elements that are used to implement specific user functions, often with the editing of content, and also include dialogs, buttons, radio-boxes, etc.